dherrendoerfer/uCNC_controller/beta/uCNC_controller_v4/README.txt

 uCNC_controller is a g-code interpreting controller app that is intended for use on the Arduino platform.
-It interprets a number of g-code commands and controls a number of unipolar stepper motors (3), some digital outputs (2), and number of servos (1) accordingly.
+It interprets a number of g-code commands and controls a number of stepper motors (3), some digital outputs (2), and number of servos (1) accordingly.
-It is intended for use in home or educational projects, and as the license states: it comes with no waranty whatsoever.
+It is intended for use in home or educational projects, and as the license states: it comes with no warranty whatsoever.
 If you use it and it breaks in your hands, you get to keep all the pieces.